 Story 4 - Cyclosporin blood levels.

-Cyclosporin, also spelled ciclosporin and cyclosporine, is a calcineurin inhibitor, used as an immunosuppressant medication.
+Cyclosporin, also spelled ciclosporin and cyclosporine, is a calcineurin inhibitor used as an immunosuppressant medication.
 It is taken orally or intravenously to reduce inflammation due to rheumatoid arthritis, psoriasis, Crohn's disease, nephrotic syndrome, eczema, and in organ transplant to prevent graft rejection.
 It is also used as eye drops for keratoconjunctivitis sicca (dry eyes).

 Cyclosporin was isolated in 1971 from the fungus Tolypocladium inflatum and came into medical use in 1983.
 It is on the World Health Organization's List of Essential Medicines.
 In 2022, it was the 185th most commonly prescribed medication in the United States, with more than 2 million prescriptions.

 Cyclosporin was first used to interfere with graft vs host reaction following solid organ transplant by Dr. Thomas Starzl at the University of Pittsburg.
 Starzl's 1992 memoir explains that Cyclosporin was an epoch-making drug for solid organ transplantation.
 It greatly expanded the clinical applicability of such transplantation by substantially advancing anti-rejection pharmacotherapy.
-Put simply, the biggest limits of applying solid organ transplantation more widely is not the cost or surgical skill (as formidable as those are), but rather, the problem of allograft rejection and the scarcity of donor organs.
+Put simply, the biggest limits of applying solid organ transplantation more widely is not the cost or surgical skill (as formidable as those are), but rather, the problem of graft rejection and the scarcity of donor organs.
 Cyclosporin was a major advancement against the rejection component of the challenge.

 Within the context of the major anti-rejection advantages offered by Cyclosporin treatment, patient management while taking Cyclosporin is complicated by the widely variable metabolism of the drug.
 Cyclosporin metabolism is controlled by the genetically variable enzyme Cytochrome P4503A4.
 There is no standard dose that results in optimal therapy; there is wide intra-individual variability in metabolism.
 The enzyme also experiences variable inhibition by a wide variety of common dietary ingredients.
 For example, ingestion of grapefruit juice will interrupt metabolism that can result in Cyclosporin toxicity.